How to Turn Social Media Trends Into Success for Your Property

 From reviews to thought leadership, social media offers a unique outlet to turn fans into influencers.
 As brand trust erodes, potential consumers will continue to turn to current customers for reviews, advice, and feedback on the products or services they are interested in.

 Influencers are often viewed as a more trustworthy resource than advertisers, thus better capturing your audience.
-By connecting with these influencers, you can market your product or service simply by becoming visible through their followers.
+Connecting with these influencers allows you to market your product or service simply by becoming visible through their followers.

 Connecting with industry professionals is the first step to becoming more aware of how influencers can help your marketing.
-Engage with relevant people in your industry online in social media groups, direct messages, and comments.
+Engage with relevant people in your industry in social media groups, direct messages, and comments online.
 Connect in person at trade shows, conferences, and other networking events.
 It’s important to develop a network first so that you can call on these connections as new marketing ideas arise.